-Today, this relatively unknown underground complex is still very much as it would have been at the end of the war.
-Located 40 ft below ground and comprising over forty rooms on two floors, the Paddock bunker is now in a semi-derelict state but still boasts abandoned and rusted original equipment still in place.
-Inside can be found the original map room, kitchen, and Churchill’s War Cabinet room – where he held a Cabinet meeting on October 3, 1940.
+Meanwhile, the relatively unknown underground complex is still very much as it would have been at the end of the war.
+Located 40 ft below ground and comprising over forty rooms on two floors, the Paddock bunker is now in a semi-derelict state but still boasts abandoned and rusted original equipment once in operation.
+Inside can be found the original map room, kitchen, and Churchill’s War Cabinet room – where he held one of his Cabinet meetings on October 3, 1940.

 Getting to Churchill’s Secret Bunker

 Churchill’s Secret Bunker is located in Neasden, London off the A4088.
 The nearest Underground station is Neasden, a 20-minute walk to the site, while the 232 bus service stops at Brook Road Dudden Hill, a 4-minute walk to the site.

 Discover an expert-curated list of World War Two Sites, from Bletchley Park to the Juno Beach Centre and more, includes an interactive map of WW2 historical places around the world.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.